Strict stability of extension types: Strict stability of extension types

+In contrast to most of~\cite[Appendix~A]{RS17} we will assume the shapes to be fibrant, which is justified by the intended standard models, namely simplicial objects in an $\infty$-topos.

 As in~\cite[Theorem~A.16]{RS17}, in the (injective) model structure of the TTMT presenting $\sE$ we interpret the extension types as ordinary $1$-categorical pullbacks of Leibniz cotensors.
-Since the model structure at hand is type-theoretic~\cite[Definition~2.12]{ShuInv} the Leibniz cotensors are fibrations, so are all their reindexings, which in particular includes the (dependent) extension types.\footnote{In the case of non-fibrant shapes, the Leibniz cotensor is still a fibration because the model structure is cartesian monoidal, \cf~\cite[Section~1, Section~A.2]{RS17}.} In particular, the ensuing pullbacks are homotopy pullbacks, \cf~also \cite[Proposition~A.2.4.4 and Remark~A.2.4.5]{LurHTT}.
+Since the model structure at hand is type-theoretic~\cite[Definition~2.12]{ShuInv} the Leibniz cotensors are fibrations, so are all their reindexings, which in particular includes the (dependent) extension types.
+In the case of non-fibrant shapes, the Leibniz cotensor is still a fibration because the model structure is cartesian monoidal, as discussed in \cite[Section~1, Section~A.2]{RS17}.
+In particular, the ensuing pullbacks are homotopy pullbacks as proven in \cite[Proposition~A.2.4.4 and Remark~A.2.4.5]{LurHTT}.

-In the non-dependent case the extension type $\ndexten{\psi}{A}{\varphi}{a}$ is thus given simply by (ordinary, $1$-categorical) the pullback: For the dependent case the construction will have to be relativized as we will see later on.
+In the non-dependent case the extension type $\ndexten{\psi}{A}{\varphi}{a}$ is thus given simply by (ordinary, $1$-categorical) the pullback:

+For the dependent case the construction will have to be relativized as we will see later on.